cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 {{< hint warning >}}
 Currently, AcraTranslator only supports consistent tokenization.
-If you need inconsistent tokenization, [contact us](mailto:sales@cossacklabs.com) to get this feature in enterprise edition.
+If you need inconsistent tokenization, [contact us](mailto:sales@cossacklabs.com) to get this feature in Acra Enterprise Edition.
 {{< /hint >}}

 Both of the require deploying an additional database, Redis by default, to store token<>encrypted data pairs.